 - You can always salt after cooking if you find the fries need some more!

-½ tsp ground pepper
+½ teaspoon ground black pepper (optional)

 Optional: garlic, rosemary, chili powder, smoked paprika, oregano, nutritional yeast, etc. Have fun experimenting!